East Midlands: Rugby Union

 The East Midlands is home to two top-tier (Aviva Premiership) clubs.

 Leicester Tigers are an English rugby union club based in Leicester at the Welford Road stadium and play in the Aviva Premiership.
 They were formed in 1880; their colours are green, burgundy and white.
-Leicester Tigers are one of the most successful Rugby Union teams in Europe (if not globally) and the most successful English club since the introduction of league rugby in 1987, having won the European cup twice, the first tier of English rugby ten times, and the Anglo-Welsh cup seven times.
+Leicester Tigers are one of the most successful Rugby Union teams in Europe and the most successful English club since the introduction of league rugby in 1987, having won the European Cup twice, the first tier of English rugby ten times, and the Anglo-Welsh Cup seven times.

 Northampton Saints are a professional rugby union club from Northampton, England.
 They were formed in 1880, and play in black, green, and gold colours.
 The team play their home games at Franklin's Gardens, which has a capacity of 15,500.
 Their biggest rivals are Leicester Tigers.
-"The East Midlands Derby" is one of the fiercest rivalries in English Rugby Union.

 Cricket

-Nottinghamshire (Trent Bridge), Leicestershire (Grace Road), Derbyshire (County Cricket Ground, Derby) and Northamptonshire (County Cricket Ground, Northampton) are in the Cricket T20 North group; Northamptonshire was formerly in the previous Midlands group.
+Nottinghamshire (Trent Bridge), Leicestershire (Grace Road), Derbyshire (County Cricket Ground, Derby) and Northamptonshire (County Cricket Ground, Northampton) are in the Cricket T20 North group; Northamptonshire was formerly in the Midlands group.